pschiffmann/react-rfcs/text/0000-use-for-each.md

 - Alternatives for Hook composition with loops in userland: none
 - Alternative for managing an array of external resources:
-  Two separate `useEffect` hooks for allocation and cleanup, plus a `useRef` hook; see listing 3-4.
+  Two separate `useEffect` Hooks for allocation and cleanup, plus a `useRef` Hook; see listing 3-4.
-  This code is non-idiomatic an error-prone.
+  This approach is non-idiomatic, error-prone, and not reusable.
 - Alternative for allocating and closing resources:
   Writing your own resource manager.
   This resource manager must still be synchronized with React.